Query

 A dimension is usually a text or categorical field used to group metrics.
 You can break down your metrics by any number of dimensions.

-A powerful feature here is pivoting, which reorganizes your data by turning values from one dimension into columns while grouping by another.
-The pivot function is only available when:
+Pivoting is also available.
+It reorganizes data by turning one dimension into multiple columns while grouping by another.
+Pivot is available when:

-When pivoting by one dimension, all other dimensions are grouped together as combined dimensions.
+When pivoting on one dimension, all remaining dimensions are grouped together.

 Filter